Learning to Grasp 3D Objects using Deep Residual U-Nets: Ranking Collision-free Paths for Grasping

 \end{itemize}

-After calculating a proper approaching path, we instruct the robot to follow the path.
-Towards this end, we first transform the approaching path from object frame to world frame and then dispatch the planned trajectory to the robot to be executed (Fig.~\ref{f-pipeline} (\emph{e} and \emph{f}).
-It is worth to mention, in some situation it is possible that the fingers of the gripper get in contact with the table (which stops the gripper from moving forward).
+After calculating the best collision-free approaching path, we instruct the robot to follow the path.
+Towards this end, we first transform the approaching path from object frame to world frame and then dispatch the planned trajectory to the robot to be executed (Fig.~\ref{f-pipeline} (\emph{e} and \emph{f})).
+It is worth mentioning that in some situations, fingers of the gripper touch the table (which stops the gripper from moving forward).
 To handle this point, we do slight roll rotation on the gripper to find a better angle between gripper and table to keep gripper moving forward.
-An illustrative example of the proposed grasp affordance detection is depicted in Fig.~\ref{f-pipeline}.
+An illustrative example of the proposed object grasping approach is depicted in Fig.~\ref{f-pipeline}.